jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Pixel Art pt 2!

 **Thoughts:** I was enjoying playing with the pixel maker.
 I decided to add some layering to the cavas and the ability to lock colors so they couldn't be changed.
 I ran into an issue trying to figure out how to layer the colors correctly on the redraw of the canvas but after some trial and error I found my issue.

+### Day 20: September 21, 2025

+**Today's Progress**: Pixel Art pt 3!

+**Thoughts:** I spent more time on the pixel maker today.
+I was trying to save the progress of the image but I haven't been able to work out how I want to do that.
+Right now I'm using the local storage but I want to save it to my server so I can use it on different devices.
+I haven't gotten that to work yet.